|

 the street and ask who you are

 related to.
-Just tell them I sent
+(Just tell them I sent

-you.
+you).
 They speak no English by the

 way.
-I love her keftedes
+I loved her keftedes

 (meatballs), melitzanas me